HiranChaudhuri/settlers-installer/README.md

 Run the DAT File Viewer from the settlers-installer toolbox.
 From the menu, choose 'Export Images'/'from all files' to read images from Bluebytes data format.
 The game files shall get written to the folder $HOME/.jsettlers/managed/var/graphics.
+Since the export dialog already starts in your home directory, just specify `.jsettlers/managed/var/graphics` as the target directory.